alleboudy/detectozord/README.md

 # Exercise4 notes:
-Visualization.ipynb is for problem number 4 Feature Visualization in the exercise
+Visualization.ipynb is for problem number 4 Feature Visualization in the exercise under ssd/ is demo.py for problem number 5

 # Exercise3 notes:
 the training notebook now is up to date, also the prediction notebook, however training.py is used for training and modifiedutils, is using python 2 , apologies for this